2019 NYC POWER FAILURE HIGHLIGHTS TRANSFORMERS REQUIRED FOR A WAR

 Before we push the button, we better be sure we can solve the electrical transformer problem.
-Posted on 9/5/2017.
+Updated on 7/16/2019.

 The back cover of ONE SECOND AFTER points out that months before publication it was cited on the floor of Congress as a book all Americans should read.

 PALO ALTO, Calif.
 (February 21, 2017) – A new Electric Power Research Institute (EPRI) report finds that a limited number of bulk-power transformers would be at potential risk of thermal damage due to a single high-altitude electromagnetic pulse (HEMP) attack, but that additional work is needed to fully investigate the impact to the entire bulk-power system.